Background pattern

 Composition ofErlotinib Teva Group

 • The active ingredientof Erlotinib Teva Group is erlotinib.
-Each film-coated tablet contains 25 mg, 100 mg or 150 mg of erlotinib (as erlotinib hydrochloride) depending on the dose.
+Each film-coated tablet contains 25 mg, 100 mg, or 150 mg of erlotinib (as erlotinib hydrochloride) depending on the dose.

-• The other components are:
+• The other ingredients are:

 Coating: hypromellose (E464), titanium dioxide (E171), macrogol 8000 (E1521).

-Appearance of the product and contents of the pack
+Appearance of the Product and Package Contents

 Marketing Authorization Holder